With acknowledgement to J.D. Alt and the New Economic Perspective (NEP)blog.

-To return to our diagrams, in the one above, it shows the taxes disappearing as they leave the Public Sector tank.
+To return to our diagrams, in the one above, it shows the taxes disappearing as they leave the Private Sector tank.
 In actual accounting practice, that is exactly what happens to them, they are credited to the account held in the name of the taxpayer, thus leaving a zero balance in the account.
 Bear in mind that most tax payments are simply book entries, and very few are actual physical cash.

 When the Government, supposedly, spends this money, all it does is transfer figures to an account in the Private Sector and deducts that figure from an account kept by the Government.

 In practice, every dollar the Government spends eventually finishes up in the Private Sector.
 A Monetary Sovereign Government cannot run out of "money" - it cannot go bankrupt, and it cannot become insolvent - it can always fund any program to which it is committed.

 Every single dollar a government spends directly, or indirectly, increases the savings potential in the Private Sector, whether it's in Australia or overseas.